Hallucinations and delusions are collectively referred to as psychosis.

 Hallucinations/Delusions

-This webpage provides information on the differences between hallucinations, delusions, delirium, dementia; risk factors, causes and treatment options for each as well as some coping strategies for family members and care partners when dealing with one or more disorder.
+This webpage provides information on the differences between hallucinations, delusions, delirium, and dementia.
+It addresses risk factors, causes and treatment options for each as well as some coping strategies for family members and care partners when dealing with one or more disorder.

-The bottom of this webpage features a 4-minute video.
-It is a first hand account by a caregiver about her husband's developement of hallucinations and how the two of them manage day-to-day.
+Also included is a four-minute video, which is a firsthand account by a caregiver about her husband's development of hallucinations and how the two of them manage day-to-day.

 Psychosis in PD (PDP)